Pathoschild/smapi-mod-dump/source/Range Highlight/README.md

   * The "normal" range is the area where rocks and many items are destroyed.
 This is was the only range shown version 1.1.
   * The outermost area is where crops are destroyed, flooring is disrupted, and the player takes damage.
-(Note that this area is not centered on the bomb.)
+(Note that prior to SDV 1.5.5 this area was not centered on the bomb.)
 The default configuration does show this range, but it can be disabled.

 Version 1.1 shows only the "normal" range, and only around the cursor